 - Successful completion of the two-year medical school curriculum at WVU will satisfy the Common Core Curriculum and Neuroscience course requirements (NSCI 770, 772).
 MD-PhD students are required to take two additional electives recommended by the dissertation committee. - Laboratory rotations, leading to the selection of the dissertation advisor, are chosen through the MD-PhD program and are completed prior to the entry of the student into the PhD portion of the curriculum.
-Selection of the dissertation advisor should be completed prior to entering the Neuroscience Graduate Program. - Dissertation committee must be selected during the first year of the PhD phase. - Passing the USMLE Step 1 National Board will satisfy the written and oral qualifying examination requirement. - A proposal defense is required and will follow the format listed for regular graduate students.
-It is recommended that this exam be taken during the first year after entering the PhD phase of the program, but it must be completed by the end of the fall semester of the second year in the PhD phase.
-Failure to pass the proposal defense by this deadline will result in dismissal from the doctoral graduate program unless prior approval is provided by the Graduate Studies Committee. - MD-PhD students will register for the Neuroscience Journal Club and Neuroscience Forum during the PhD phase.
-An alternative Journal Club may be selected after two years of the Neuroscience Journal Club. - Students will take the course in scientific ethics taught by the Office of Research and Graduate Studies. - MD-PhD students are required to attend all Neuroscience-sponsored seminars. - Requirements for the dissertation proposal, candidacy, dissertation research, dissertation defense and graduation requirements are identical to those described for regular Neuroscience PhD candidates.
+Selection of the dissertation advisor should be completed prior to entering the Neuroscience Graduate Program. - Dissertation committee must be selected during the first year of the PhD phase. - A F31+ document and oral defense is required and will follow the format listed for regular graduate students.
+It is recommended that this be completed during the first year after entering the PhD phase of the program, but it must be completed by the end of the fall semester of the second year in the PhD phase.
+An F31+ Document is an NIH F31 traineeship application with an expanded Rigor of Prior Research/Literature Review section (page length unspecified).
+Failure to complete the F31+ Document and Oral Defense by this deadline will result in dismissal from the doctoral graduate program unless prior approval is provided by the Graduate Studies Committee. - MD-PhD students will register for the Neuroscience Journal Club and Neuroscience Forum during the PhD phase.
+An alternative Journal Club may be selected after two years of the Neuroscience Journal Club. - Students will take the course in scientific ethics taught by the Office of Research and Graduate Studies.

+- MD-PhD students are required to attend all Neuroscience-sponsored seminars. - Requirements for the F31+ document and oral defense, candidacy, dissertation research, dissertation defense, and graduation requirements are identical to those described for regular Neuroscience PhD candidates.